 United States Regulation.
-Our U.S. mining operation is subject to inspection and regulation by the Mine Safety and Health Administration of the United States Department of Labor ("MSHA") under the provisions of the Mine Safety and Health Act of 1977.
+Montana Tunnels is subject to inspection and regulation by the Mine Safety and Health Administration of the United States Department of Labor ("MSHA") under the provisions of the Mine Safety and Health Act of 1977.
 The Occupational Safety and Health Administration ("OSHA") also has jurisdiction over safety and health standards not covered by MSHA.
 Our policy is to comply with applicable directives and regulations of MSHA and OSHA.
 We have made and expect to make in the future, significant expenditures to comply with these laws and regulations.